HMS Imperieuse (1793)

 The Impérieuse was a 40-gun Minerve-class frigate of the French Navy.
 The Royal Navy captured her in 1793 and she served first as HMS Imperieuse and then from 1803 as HMS Unite.
-She became a hospital hulk in 1836 and was broken up in 1858.
+She became a hospital ship in 1836 and was broken up in 1858.

 French service and capture

 In 1788, Impérieuse cruised in the Middle East, and the Aegean Sea the two following years.
 She performed another cruise off the Middle East before returning to Toulon.
 On 11 October 1793, Impérieuse was captured off La Spezia by HMS Captain and the Spanish ship of the line Bahama following the Raid on Genoa.

 British service

 The Royal Navy commissioned Imperieuse as the fifth-rate frigate HMS Imperieuse.

 French Revolutionary Wars: HMS Imperieuse

 Imperieuse entered service in 1795, and operated in the West Indies off Martinique and Surinam for most of the French Revolutionary Wars, under the command of Captain John Beresford.
 Imperieuse returned to Britain at the Peace of Amiens.